Kirk Pearson

 What I’m Up To

-I book and coordinate “COSMIK DEBRIS,” a variety performance night every month at The Planetarium in Richmond, CA. January’s show is on the 16th, and will have—among other things—the puppetry of Risa Lenore, the sword swallowing talents of Reggie Bugmuncher, and two local bands—Sad Snack and Adventure Playground.
+I book and host “COSMIK DEBRIS,” a variety performance night every month at The Planetarium in Richmond, CA. February’s show is on the 20th at 7 PM, and will feature—among other things—the invented instruments of Bryan Day, the roller skating performer Klowndra, pop punk bands Wicked Uncle and Busted, and local comedy act the Blah Blah Blahs.

 Later this month I’ll be in Los Angeles tabling for Dogbotic Labs at this year’s Buchla and Friends synth expo.
 Tickets are free.